 “That’s what’s called ‘up-selling’.”

 To which Laura and I burst into irresistible laughter at Javier’s brilliant little mind.
 The cute question is, “Now what does it say about us that this boy, who at barely 7 years of age KNOWS what upselling is?”
-He knows its an American thing, he knows it does not make sense.
+He knows it’s an American thing, he knows it does not make sense.
 He knows it is a cultural temptation only relevant to the US.